 7 Simple and Effective Ways to Balance Your Oestrogen:

-If you are not sure whether you are oestrogen dominant or not, feel free to contact me so that we can work together to get your health bacon track.
+If you are not sure whether you are oestrogen dominant or not, feel free to contact me so that we can work together to get your health back on track.

 What Is Anxiety

 Anxiety is your body's natural response to stress.
 It's a feeling of fear or apprehension about some future or current event.
 The first day of school, going for a job interview, giving a speech or the ongoing covid-19 situation may all cause anxiety.